lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 skip the `--skip-tags` flag, as explained [above in set up instructions](#chart-repo)).

 1. In "upstream-copy" repo
-  - make sure your local "main" branch is up to date with origin "main"
+  - make sure your local "main" branch is up-to-date with origin "main"
   - checkout "upstream-main" branch
   - fetch changes from "upstream/main", merge them with "upstream-main"
   - checkout "main", merge "upstream-main" to it, push "master"